Say YES! to Life Swims Say Yes! to Life Swims: Discover the Joy of Open Water Swimming

 What to Wear & Eat: Dry yourself ASAP and dress from the top down: put your knit cap on first.
 Then, layer up with thick socks, warm shoes, and sweaters/jacket/parka.
 Drink something warm and consider eating something sweet.
 Doughnuts definitely fit the bill.

 What to Do: Stand on something to prevent further heat loss while you dress.
 Do squats, burpees, or jumping jacks.
 Then find a warm place to sit.
-Do not drive until your brain feels normal again-possibly as much as 30-45 minutes after you exit the water.
-Consider yourself impaired until then.
+Do not drive until your brain feels normal again-possibly as much as 20-30 minutes after you exit the water.

 Swim Smart!